 This post is also available in: Français

-The World Bank scholarships program provides funding for international students to continue their studies in one of 35 participating programs at universities in the United States, UK, Netherlands, Australia, Japan and France in key development areas.
+The Joint Japan/World Bank Graduate Scholarship Program provides funding for international students to continue their studies in one of 35 participating programs at universities in the United States, UK, Netherlands, Australia, Japan, and France in key development areas.

 LEVEL : Master.